creative-workflow/jquery.language/README.md

     $.language('de') //sets the language

-It also exposes the class `JqueryLanguage` for manual instantiating.
+It also exposes the class `JQueryLanguage` for manual instantiating.

 ### coffee script
     $.language